GoogleChrome/ip-protection/Masked-Domain-List.md

 pingdom.net                                      | SolarWinds                                                     | Not Impacted By Script Blocking
 solarwinds.com                                   | SolarWinds                                                     | Not Impacted By Script Blocking
 sonobi.com                                       | Sonobi                                                         | Not Impacted By Script Blocking
-sdk.fek.pulselive.com                            | Sony                                                           | Entire Domain Blocked
+sdk.fek.pulselive.com                            | Sony                                                           | Not Impacted By Script Blocking
 privacy-mgmt.com                                 | Sourcepoint                                                    | Not Impacted By Script Blocking
 summerhamster.com                                | Sourcepoint                                                    | Not Impacted By Script Blocking
 lijit.com                                        | Sovrn                                                          | Not Impacted By Script Blocking